florianherrengt/spacetime_explained/README.md

 ### What am I supposed to understand?

-> It's hard to imagine time behaving in a different way since we are experiementing time exclusively on Earth.
+> It's hard to imagine time behaving in a different way since we are experimenting time exclusively on Earth.

 ## Spacetime